1100011Dawg/Obsidian_Dawson/School/IB History/US Foriegn Policy.md

 - Belief in the white anglo saxon nation of the United States.
 - This was how he pursued improved economic conditions.
 - Was president during the progressive era.
-- Expanded the power of the presedencey
+- Expanded the power of the presidency
  #### William Howard Taft
  - Started Dollar Diplomacy.
 #### Woodrow Wilson